-- In a large bowl, sift together the flour and cornstarch.
-Stir in the baking powder and salt.
+- In a large bowl, sift together the flour and cornstarch then stir in the baking powder and salt.

-- On low speed add the flour mixture alternating with the milk, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).
-Drain the cherries and stir into the batter.
+- Turn the speed down to low then add the flour mixture alternating with the milk, adding the flour in 3 additions and the milk in 2 additions (begin and end with dry ingredients).

 - Divide the batter between the two cake pans and bake 30-35 minutes or until the tops are brown and a toothpick inserted in the center comes out clean.
 Cool for 15 minutes then invert cakes onto cooling racks.
 Cool completely.